SharePoint/sp-dev-docs/docs/general-development/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md

 ---
-title: How to Embed images, videos, and documents in posts in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: 9927b9e7-daea-4261-80fa-4cc25f489e22
+title: How to Embed images, videos, and documents in posts in SharePoint ms.prod: SHAREPOINT ms.assetid: 9927b9e7-daea-4261-80fa-4cc25f489e22
 ---

-# How to: Embed images, videos, and documents in posts in SharePoint Server 2013
+# How to: Embed images, videos, and documents in posts in SharePoint
-Learn how to add  [SocialAttachment](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialAttachment.aspx) objects to microblog posts, which render as embedded pictures, videos, and documents in SharePoint Server 2013 social feeds.
+Learn how to add  [SocialAttachment](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialAttachment.aspx) objects to microblog posts, which render as embedded pictures, videos, and documents in SharePoint social feeds.
 In a social feed, the simplest form of post content contains only text, but you can also add embedded pictures, videos, and documents.
 To do this, you use the  [Attachment](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPostCreationData.Attachment.aspx) property on the [SocialPostCreationData](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPostCreationData.aspx) object that defines the post.
 Posts can contain one attachment, which is represented by a [SocialAttachment](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialAttachment.aspx) object.